backpack: North Fork Skokomish River

 Day 1 – hike in to Spike Camp

-The hike in was fairly easy… it’s just 4 miles without a lot of elevation gain.
+The hike in to Spike Camp was fairly easy… it’s just 4 miles without a lot of elevation gain.
 It was hot and muggy, and the mosquitoes found me but no one else (not uncommon!).
 The weather got cooler every day on this trip and the mosquitoes didn’t hang around.

 We didn’t know how many campsites there were at Spike Camp, and with eight people and two permits, we were hoping we would have enough room for all of our tents.
 No one else was there when we arrived, so we had our pick of the four sites that we found.
 None have much by way of flat spots for tents, so it was a challenge but we all fit into two sites.
 On the first night, the other two sites filled up, but for the rest of the our trip we were the only ones at Spike Camp.